Who Has the Fairest Unfair Dismissal laws?

 “Equality is not a concept.
 Its not something we should be striving for.
 It’s a necessity.
 Equality is like gravity.
 We need it to stand on this earth as men and women, and the misogyny that is in every culture is not a true part of the human condition.
 It is life out of balance, and that imbalance is sucking something out of the soul of every man and woman whos confronted with it.
 We need equality”Joss Whedon

-Equality is about ensuring that every person, including employees, have an equal opportunity to make the most of their lives and jobs.
+Equality is about ensuring that every person, including employees, have an equal opportunity

-This belief stands regardless of their upbringing, their beliefs, their background or if they have a disability, every employee has the right to go to work without the fear of being treated unfavorably or unfairly.
+This belief stands regardless of their upbringing, their beliefs, their background.
+Or if they have a disability, every employee has the right to go to work without the fear of being treated unfavorably or unfairly.
 This right stands from the moment they are hired and transpires right through their employment at the company.
 In the circumstance where an employee may find themselves dismissed or decide to leave their employment they should do so where it is equitable and fair.

 A common cases of unfair / unlawful dismissal is where an employer may dismiss an employee because of a protected attribute, such as their age, race, sex or sexuality.

 In Australia, the Fair Work Act 2009 covers the federal industrial relations system and sets out the minimum workplace protections employees and employer obligations.
 Beneath this Act, an unfair dismissal application can be filed with the Fair Work Commission.
 Luckily in Australia we have such an Act enacted and employee advocates, such as A Whole New Approach, who assist employees fight for their rights.
 However, what about those countries who do not have such laws protecting employees from being unfairly dismissed?